 PDF MAP OF ORANGE COUNTY: Next, here's the link to a good PDF Map of Orange County, California.
 This is a transit map from the OCTA website.
 It shows Orange County's main streets, along with bus lines.
 Orange County is where you'll find many popular Southern California tourist attractions...including Disneyland theme park, the number one tourist draw in the state!
 To see still more maps of Anaheim and Orange County, including the busy Disneyland tourist area, please see the Disneyland and Anaheim Maps page of our site.

 Downtown San Diego a relatively small part of the city, but it is home to the San Diego Convention Center, which hosts many thousands of visitors each year.
 Also, downtown is where you'll find the Petco ball park, popular with sports fans.
 The Gaslamp Quarter is downtown, and a favorite of both history buffs and shoppers by day (& diners and nightclubbers by night.)
 Speaking of shoppers, an important and popular San Diego shopping mall is downtown---the famous Horton Plaza Mall.
 And, one of San Diego's most stunning sights---its Embarcadero---is downtown, as well (and is also where you'll find the San Diego Convention Center, Seaport Village, the Cruise Ship Terminal and the San Diego Maritime Museum.
 If you're interested in learning more about San Diego's wonderful tourist attractions, you may wish to visit the San Diego Attractions section of our site.

 Los Angeles Maps -- Traffic Flow Maps

-LOS ANGELES TRAFFIC FLOW MAP: Many tourists are scared to encounter LA traffic because of the "scare stories" they've heard.
+LOS ANGELES TRAFFIC FLOW MAP: Many tourists are dreading to encounter LA traffic because of the inevitable "scare stories" they've heard.
 Actually, traffic jam time is no worse in Los Angeles than any other major US city...although knowing that fact won't help you feel better when you're stuck traveling 10 miles per hour!
-(And, at non-rush hour times, the wide freeways of Southern California move traffic along quite efficiently!)
+(At non-rush hour times, the wide freeways of Southern California move traffic along efficiently!)